ABCHAO/APM.Thesis/docs/en/Schema.md

 Type: Function

-Run after query response recevied and data been assigned to queryResult
+Run after query response recevied and data been assigned to queryResult.